 Sir George Bullough died in 1939 while playing golf in France, leaving the castle and island in trust with his wife Lady Monica Bullough.
 Lady Monica thereafter lived in the castle off and on but eventually passed it (island, castle and contents) on to the Nature Conservancy Council (NCC) in 1957 for £26,000, roughly £1 per acre.
 Rum then became a National Nature Reserve.
 The Nature Conservancy Council later combined with Countryside Commission for Scotland to form Scottish Natural Heritage.
 Lady Monica died at her Newmarket home Warren Hill in 1967 aged 98 and is buried alongside her husband in the mausoleum at Harris.

-Kinloch Castle is also the location for the Hostel, Bistro and Bar.
-The Hostel is located at the back of the castle in what used to be the servants quarters.
-You can stay (see Places to Stay section) as self catering or full board, dining in the Bistro.
-The Bistro is open to non residents.
+Kinloch Castle used to be the location for the hostel.
+The Hostel is now located at the side of the castle.
+You can stay (see Places to Stay section) as self catering.
+The Bistro that used to be in the castle is now closed.

-There is also the opportunity to stay in one of the Oak rooms added latterly by Lady Monica that have rather gothic style four poster beds and romantic paintings (left) at extra cost.
-The Hostel and Castle are looked after by a very helpful and enthusiastic team during the the year.
-They also form an important and often colourful element of the island community.
+The Hostel and Castle are looked after by a very helpful and enthusiastic team during the year.
+They also form an important and often colorful element of the island community.

 A proposal was published, that included removing and converting the hostel area, changing its use into 'up market' rented units.
 With a new hostel being built in the walled garden.
 The required funding thankfully or regrettably depending on ones point of view from the Lottery fund was not forthcoming, plans fell through, leaving the castle in limbo as far as renovation was concerned.